Designations Congruent with Things: Chapter 14

 The sea.

-It’s a juxtaposition inappropriately absorbing, and he feels an echo in his mind of something not his own, something not derived from Newton, something else, something from a half-remembered dream, from the fading neural echo of a drift that should have never come to pass.
+It’s a juxtaposition inappropriately absorbing, and he feels an echo in his mind of something not his own, something not derived from Newton, something else, something from a half-remembered dream, from the fading neural echo of a Drift that should never have come to pass.

 What happens to a fraction of a hive mind?